-ASH’s goal is to prevent unplanned pregnancies and sexually transmitted diseases among Marshall and Hardin Counties youth through education and skill development.
+ASH’s goal is to prevent unplanned pregnancies and sexually transmitted diseases among Marshall and Tama Counties youth through education and skill development.

 In 6-8th grades, an evidence based curriculum called Draw the Line Respect the Line is implemented.
 Draw The Line Respect The Line is an abstinence-focused program that encourages youth to delay having sexual intercourse and reduce their risk of STDs, including HIV/AIDS and pregnancy.
 Students learn how to set their limits and work on refusal skills.